Testing Your Home

 - The average radon level in the lowest lived-in floors of homes in Wisconsin is about 1.8 pCi/L.

 - In Wisconsin, 25 percent of homes have radon at over 4 pCi/L in basements.

 - In some regions of the state, more than half the homes have radon at over 4 pCi/L in basements.

 How Soon to Fix Your Home

 High levels of radon are dangerous to you and your family.
-When follow-up radon measurements in occupied levels of your home are high, you should take bids on radon mitigation work by professionals included on the list of certified radon mitigation contractors.
+When follow-up radon measurements on occupied levels of your home are high, you should get estimates on radon mitigation work (work to lower the levels of radon) by professionals included on the list of certified radon mitigation contractors.
 Having this work done will protect your family, and it will increase the value of your house.

-If results in occupied levels of your house are confirmed to be in the range of 4 to 20 pCi/L, it may reasonably take up to a year to get the work done.
-For confirmed results above 20 pCi/L, mitigation action should probably be more prompt.
-Consult one of the Wisconsin Radon Information Centers.
+If radon test results in occupied levels of your home are 4 to 20 pCi/L, it could take up to a year to get the work done.
+For test results above 20 pCi/L, it's important to get the work done soon as soon as possible.
+Call your Wisconsin Radon Information Center for more information.